DickinsonCollege/FarmData2/docker/sampleDB/README.md

 This document describes the details of the FarmDat2 data model.
 Note that FarmData2 is built on top of farmOS and largely makes use of the standard farmOS data model.

+The sections below describe each part of the sample database provided with FarmData2 for development and testing.
+Several pieces of information are provide for each part of the sample database:
+- The scripts that create each part of the sample data are indicated and provide a good reference for how to create new records in the database.
+- An API request is given for each type of data as well.
+Accessing these APIs using a tool like Hoppscotch or Postman is a good way to understand the structure of the data returned by API calls in FarmData2.

 ## The Sample Database ##

 A sample database is provided with FarmData2 for development and testing purposes.
 That database is created by running the `buildSampleDB.bash` script.
 That script, and its sub-scripts, use the contents of the csv files in the `sampleData` directory to create the sample database.
 Each of csv files in the `sampleData` directory gives a description of its purpose, contents and format in the comments at the top of the file.